arunbaby0/arunbaby.com/_ai_agents/0005-memory-architectures.md

 ## 2. The Cognitive Memory Hierarchy

-Just like computers (Registers -> RAM -> Hard Drive), agents utilize different tiers of memory to balance speed, cost, and capacity.
+Just like computers have layers (Registers -> RAM -> Hard Drive), agents utilize different tiers of memory to balance speed, cost, and capacity.

 ### 2.1 Sensory Memory (The Input)
 The raw user prompt and System Instructions.